General Foundations of Algebra

 This section will discuss the main objectives of the generalization of arithmetic, namely:

-Much of the mathematics content related to numbering and number sense in grades 7 and 8 can be addressed with the goal of developing algebraic thinking. "[…] Rather than have students memorize properties or rules, allowing students to analyze many specific cases helps them move beyond thinking about multiple specific instances to thinking about the underlying mathematical generalization (Beatty & Bruce, 2012; Ontario Ministry of Education, 2005)."
-(Ontario Ministry of Education, 2013, p.
-6)
+Much of the mathematics content related to numbering and number sense in grades 7 and 8 can be addressed with the goal of developing algebraic thinking. '… Rather than have students memorize properties or rules, allowing students to analyze many specific cases helps them move beyond thinking about multiple specific instances to thinking about the underlying mathematical generalization (Beatty & Bruce, 2012; Ontario Ministry of Education, 2005).'

 The goal is to have students observe and analyze a situation and establish various relationships in order to formulate a generalization.
-Understanding properties such as commutativity, associativity, and distributivity in numeration is a prerequisite for simplifying algebraic expressions and solving equations.
-Simplifying and solving equations also requires an understanding of the meaning of an equality situation and the meaning of the equal sign.
+Understanding the commutative, associative and distributive properties in numeration is a prerequisite for simplifying algebraic expressions and solving equations.
+Simplifying and solving equations also requires an understanding of the meaning of an equality situation and the meaning of the equal symbol.

 Exploring the various properties of operations means examining the relationships between numbers, that is, analyzing situations in which the change of one quantity has an effect on another quantity.